JudeVdByl/OpenCTI-Threat-Intelligence-Platform-Walkthrough/README.md

 - **OpenCTI:** The primary tool used for threat intelligence analysis and investigation.
 - **MITRE ATT&CK Framework:** Used to map and understand attack techniques and threat actor tactics.
-- **Redis and Elasticsearch:** As part of the OpenCTI architecture for event streaming and data storage (referenced in the data model).

 ## Walkthrough Steps